The Triumphs of Caesar – one of the great treasures of the Royal Collection.

-The series of nine paintings, probably commissioned by Francesco Gonzaga in about 1485, depict Julius Caesar on a triumphal chariot returning from his successful campaigns.
-He is in a procession of Roman soldiers, standard-bearers, musicians and the spoils of war including an assortment of booty (including arms, intricate sculpture and gold vases), exotic animals and captives.
+The nine paintings show the ancient Roman ruler Julius Caesar on a triumphal chariot returning from his successful military campaigns.
+He is in a procession of Roman soldiers, standard-bearers, musicians and the spoils of war: captured weapons, artworks, gold and silver, prisoners, and exotic animals including elephants!

 Ancient Rome was one of the strongest and richest empires in all of history.
 Later rulers, like Charles I, collected Roman sculpture and imagined themselves as Roman emperors.

 Andrea Mantegna was a Renaissance artist whose paintings brought back to life the triumphs and glory of the ancient Roman world.
 The Triumphs of Caesar were described as ‘the best thing Mantegna ever painted’ by Giorgio Vasari in the 16th century, and they are still celebrated as masterpieces today.